 4. Engine Control Module Failure

 The engine control module (ECM) can also be called the engine control unit (ECU) and is in charge of checking all of the vehicle’s sensors and making sure they are working properly.
-Vehicles manufactured after the year 2000 have more and more sensors built in them.
+Vehicles manufactured after the year 2000 have more and more sensors built into them.
 If some sensor goes bad, like the mass airflow sensor will most definitely throw in a check engine light and will make your car feel sluggish when accelerating.

 - Faulty engine control module.
 If your engine control module goes bad, there will be nothing to monitor the sensors and make sure they work as they should.
 This will throw in a check engine light but can lead to some serious damage if not repaired on time.

 - A faulty camshaft position sensor.
-The camshaft position sensor also referred to as a CMP sensor can cause engine misfire and your vehicle will lose power on acceleration.
+The camshaft position sensor also referred to as a CMP sensor can cause an engine misfire and your vehicle will lose power on acceleration.

 - Faulty crankshaft position sensor.
 The crankshaft position sensor also referred to as a CKP sensor can also cause an engine misfire and your vehicle won’t be operating as it should.